not9ahmed/ml-specialization/advanced-learning-algorithms/week-2/multiclass-classification.md

 **In computer a round off error occurs!**

-This can have an impact in computing softmax activation, which can help in reducing the numerical roundd off errors.
+This can have an impact in computing softmax activation, which can help in reducing the numerical round off errors.

 This can lead to more accurate results.

 #### Logistic Regression: